Red Gooseberry Cakes – A Tart Taste of Summer

 The cakes rose well and had a lovely light texture.
 Biting into the sweet cake and coming across a tart gooseberry was pure delight.
 The colour inside was appealing too; the gooseberries had baked to a beautiful dark dusky rose.
 With an upcoming birthday party to bake for they went straight into the freezer.
 Defrosted, they were just as good as fresh and proved to be popular at yesterday’s party.

 My gooseberries were quite small ones.
 If you have larger fruits, you might want to make 15 larger cakes, instead of 30 small ones.
 Just use standard cupcake moulds or cases, instead of mini cupcake ones and cook for a few minutes longer.
+Alternatively, you could try my gooseberry upside-down cake.

 Thanks for visiting Tin and Thyme.
 If you make these red gooseberry cakes, I’d love to hear about it in the comments below or via social media.
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
 For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.